the-low-res-artist/rpgforge.docs/src/new_layer.md

 You now have a new layer for tiles !

 > 🐲 Multiple layers are useful as soon as you want to draw at different height levels, or if you want to organize your tiles !
+You can also drag 'n' drop then to rearrange the order of display.